 What Are Native Apps?

-Native applications can only be developed specifically for iOS or Android through the platform’s original programming languages.
+Native apps are developed specifically for iOS or Android using the platform’s original programming languages.
 That is:

 - Swift or Objective-C for iOS